sherlyc/server-rendered-react-challenge-1/README.md

 ### Step 4: Build the ability to add a task in React

-### Step 5: In Redux mirror the action to the server
+### Step 5: Save a copy of the state on the server so it is maintained on page reload

 ## Resources